-West Michigan car club displays world’s only collection of Mustang pace cars
+Local car club displays world’s only collection of Indy 500 Mustang pace cars

 GRAND RAPIDS, Mich.– One of the largest car clubs in the area got together Saturday morning to display a set of cars that has never been seen before.

-The world’s only set of Mustang pace cars is owned by Marty Mieras, a member of West Michigan Mustang Club, who says he’s been collecting for years.
+The world’s only set of Indianapolis 500 Mustang pace cars is owned by Marty Mieras, a member of West Michigan Mustang Club, who says he’s been collecting for years.

 “I’ve been a car collector for a bunch of years and when you find something, you dream about something, you find a pace car and oh, I’ve gotta have one,” Mieras tells FOX 17.

-A pace car sets the pace and position for racers during their warm-up.
+The pace car sets the pace and position for racers during their warm-up laps for the Indy 500 each May.

 “It’s an incredible piece of history,” Mieras says.
 “The cool part is that there’s only one complete set of pace cars in the whole world and they’re all sitting right here in West Michigan.”